ai4biz/socialbrain/README.md

 # Social Brain

-Social Brain is an open source project created to help organize and improve social intelligence.
+Social Brain is an open source project created to help organize to improve social intelligence.

 Features:
 * Collect Tweets;